Shweta Tiwari’s Ex-husband Raja Chaudhary Assaults People On The Sets, Gets Arrested!

 Apparently, the doctors left the place after Raja abused and threatened them.
 They returned only after police assured them of their safety!
 During the medical check-up, the actor was shouting that he would call the DM and SSP.
 He was also singing 'Chup chup kyon baithi ho', when he was at the police station.

-In Defense, Raja Says His Drink Was Spiked!
+In Defence, Raja Says His Drink Was Spiked!

-Interestingly, the actor, in his defense, had told the police that he was given an adulterated drink by a 'Sadhu', which led to this behaviour!
+Interestingly, the actor, in his defence, had told the police that he was given an adulterated drink by a 'Sadhu', which led to this behaviour!

 Latest TRP Ratings: Yeh Hai Mohabbatein Witnesses Major Drop, Ishqbaaz Returns To Top 10 Slot!